 Pricing and tickets

 Entry into the park for adults costs ¥1,500 or ¥1,000 for children.
-Kids under four go free—and you can book your tickets onlinebook your tickets (and parking, more on that below) online.
+Kids under four go free—and you can book your tickets online (plus parking, more on that below).
 As you may have guessed, the site is currently available in Japanese only.
 If that’s an issue for you, muddling through with Google Translate is an option, but they haven’t made it easy.
 Creating an account appears to be laborious and mandatory.

 You can also buy your tickets at the park.
 Though, there’s risk involved in just showing up on the day depending on how busy the park gets.